Genesis Lopez Shows Off Killer Figure In Tiny Pink Bikini For New Video

 American bombshell Genesis Lopez teased her 4.8 million Instagram followers once more on Monday, October 19, when she shared a new eye-catching video of her bikini-clad self.

-The 28-year-old influencer was recorded poolside on a gorgeous sunny day for the footage, which was paired to ambient hip-hop music.
+The 28-year-old influencer was recorded poolside on a gorgeous sunny day for the footage, which was paired with ambient hip-hop music.
 Genesis situated herself directly in front of the camera as she alternated between a number of sexy movements that exhibited her figure from all sides.

 The clip started with the model standing up straight as her backside faced the camera.
 She tugged on her bottoms as she propped her booty out.
 She also rotated her head back to shoot a seductive glance at the lens.
 She then adjusted her hair and turned around to showcase the front of her body, while again grabbing on her bottoms.